palmin/x-document-source/README.md

 ]}
 ```

-It is the responsibility of the app reading these images to mask the image to the superellipse shape expected for app icons.
+It is the responsibility of the app reading these images to mask the image to the rounded rectangle expected for app icons.
 This repository contains code for this.

 ## Adoption